02 October 2017

 School French Culture Trip to Paris

-Inspire your French students with an unforgettable French culture school trip to the elegant and exciting capital, Paris!
+Inspire your French students with an unforgettable trip to one of the world's most elegant and exciting capital cities.

 £398PP